 The LSAMP program at Oregon State University, funded by the National Science Foundation, is dedicated to increasing the number of traditionally underrepresented students successfully completing science, technology, engineering and mathematics (STEM) baccalaureate degree programs.
-At the same time, LSAMP also works to increase the number of students interested in and qualified for undergraduate research graduate level studies.
+LSAMP also works to increase the number of students interested in and qualified for undergraduate research and graduate level studies.

 Other institutions that are part of the Pacific Northwest LSAMP alliance include Boise State University, Portland State University, University of Washington, Washington State University, Chemeketa Community College (OR), College of Western Idaho, Highline Community College (WA), Linn-Benton Community College (OR), Seattle Central Community College, and Yakima Valley Community College (WA).